OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 - `VMReferenceGlue`: for reference processing (like weak references) and finalizers.
 I never needed that [Question for MMTk authors: is me not needing it indicative of a VM design flaw?]
 - `VMSlot`: we'll talk more about slots [soon as well](#slots-first-mention).
 MMTk provides `SimpleSlot` which works for most cases, but we did need to make our own `SOMSlot` here.
 - `VMMemorySlice`: to represent abstract memory slices.
 As the "unimplemented" indicates, I never implemented that either, though.
-- ...and I guess the `MAX_ALIGNMENT` variable for the maximum [alignment](https://en.wikipedia.org/wiki/Data_structure_alignment), and the default is fine by me.

 All done.
 An allocation then looks like:
 ```rust